Emily Hale

+Emily Hale (October 27, 1891 – October 12, 1969) was an American speech and drama teacher, who was the longtime muse and confidante of the poet T. S. Eliot.
+There were 1,131 letters from Eliot to Hale deposited in Princeton University Library in 1956; they were made accessible to the public on January 2, 2020.

 Early life and career

-Hale was born in East Orange, New Jersey, on 27 October 1891.
-Her father was the Reverend Edward Hale, an architect who became a Unitarian Minister and taught at Harvard Divinity School.
-Her mother Emily (née Milliken) had become a "permanent mental invalid" after the death of her infant son, While some early Eliot biographers wrote that Hale was an orphan who was raised by her aunt and uncle, Edith and John Carroll Perkins, she lived at home with her father in Chestnut Hill, outside of Boston, until he died when she was 26.
+Hale was born in East Orange, New Jersey, on October 27, 1891.
+Her father was Edward Hale, an architect who became a Unitarian minister and taught at Harvard Divinity School.
+Her mother Emily (née Milliken) had become a "permanent mental invalid" after the death of her infant son.
+Hale lived at home with her father in Chestnut Hill, outside of Boston, until he died when she was 26.
+Reverend John Carroll Perkins and his wife also served as her guardians.
 The Perkinses later moved from Seattle to Boston, and Hale frequently traveled with them to Europe.
 The three of them spent many summers in Chipping Campden, England, in the 1930s, and hosted Eliot while they vacationed there.